-So we have created a list of Best Hockey Sticks 2018.
+So here it is!
+I have created a list of top ten hockey sticks in 2018.
 Trying to achieve this on your own can be an expensive and frustrating process of elimination.
 That’s why we here at What All The Pros Use have invested so much time in researching what the best sticks are and how they fit certain styles of play.
-Also check our about page to get to know our specialist authors with years of sporting experience behind them.
+Also check our about page to get to know me and our specialist authors with years of sporting experience behind them.

 Now we know that several of these sticks are not for everyone because some carry a hefty price-tag.

-However, each one has it’s own pros and cons which is why they are good enough to make it to our list of the best Hockey Sticks 2018.
+However, each one has it’s own pros and cons which is why they are good enough to make it to our list.

 |WARRIOR COVERT QRL||410g||True 1||60"||Check Price|

 |CCM SUPER TACKS 2.0||420g||Bumper Tech||59" and 62"||Check Price|

 |Easton Synergy 750||421g||XTX Resin||59"||Check Price|